-The FSB Principles are intended to apply to loans to individuals (consumers) that are (i) secured either by residential mortgage or by another comparable security commonly used in some jurisdictions on immovable residential property; (ii) secured by a right related to immovable residential property; and (iii) loans for which the purpose is to acquire or retain rights in immovable residential property.
-However, some or all of the Principles may not necessarily be appropriate or applicable for certain niche forms of finance.
-Jurisdictions should nonetheless seek to apply all Principles that are relevant.
-In all instances, a robust and effective assessment of individual affordability must underpin any sustainable lending model.
+The FSB Principles are intended to apply to loans to individuals (consumers) that are secured by a residential property (e.g. mortgage).
+However, some or all of the Principles may not necessarily be appropriate or applicable for certain niche forms of finance.2 Jurisdictions should nonetheless seek to apply all Principles that are relevant.
+In all instances, a robust and effective assessment of individual affordability has to underpin any sustainable lending model.
 It is important to note that the Principles focus on the credit granting decision rather than wider issues of credit risk management.

-Jurisdictions should ensure that entities that originate a mortgage, or own the resulting risk, adhere to these FSB Principles, including any entities involved in outsourcing of mortgage underwriting.
+Jurisdictions should ensure that entities that originate the mortgage, or own the resulting risk, adhere to these FSB Principles, including any entities involved in outsourcing of mortgage underwriting.
 The Principles span the following areas, some of which proved to be particularly weak during the global financial crisis that started in 2007: (i) effective verification of income and other financial information; (ii) reasonable debt service coverage; (iii) appropriate loan-to-value ratios; (iv) effective collateral management; and (v) prudent use of mortgage insurance.
 The report also sets out an implementation framework to promote minimum residential mortgage underwriting standards, and describes tools that could be used to monitor and supervise these standards.